Celeo/Preston/README.md

 from preston.crest import Preston
 # or
 from preston.xmlapi import Preston
+# or
+from preston.esi import Preston

 preston = Preston()
 ```

 # Usage

-See the documents under `docs/` for the modules' usage.
+See the documents under `docs/` for the modules' usages.